Rimurutempestx/Modeling-Game-Player-Data-with-Amazon-DynamoDB/README.md

 The way to handle each of these checks is to use a condition expression in a request to update the game, when all the checks pass we need to update the entity in the following ways:

 - Remove the open_timestamp attribute so that it does not appear as an open game in the sparse secondary index from the previous module.
 - Add a start_time attribute to indicate when the game started.
 To ensure all of these changes were met I set up the following script (start game file), It takes a game_id, requesting_user, and start_time, and it runs a request to update the Game entity to start the game.
+After i ran the script with the following command (start.game.py file).